jinqian/iot-hands-on/README.md

 ## Going further

+- Create your own MQTT broker using [Mosquitto MQTT](https://mosquitto.org/) on your Raspberry Pi
 - Data aggregation: aggregate the data collected from the past period to generate more interesting visulization
-- Websocket server to push data in realtime
+- Create Websocket server to push data in realtime using [Socket.io](http://socket.io/)
-- Deploy on the cloud service
+- Deploy your application on a cloud service such as [Heroku](https://www.heroku.com/)